 Firstly, the comapnies were asked whether they organize training session and how they do that (with or without external professional support).
-The responses are presented in the figure 16.
+The responses are presented in the figure 18.

 How are training sessions organized?

-they are organized inside the company they are based on external education offer both previous options no training sessions organized
+they are organized inside the company they are organized they are based on inside the company external education offer both previous options no training sessions organized

 Large 22% 7% 70% 2%

 Company Medium 25% 25% 38% 13%

 size Small 50% 0% 40% 10%

 Micro 14% 0% 43% 43%

-Fig. 16 Responses: How are training sessions organized
+Fig. 18 Responses: How are training sessions organized